UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session09.rst

 http://www.virtualenv.org/en/latest/index.html}

-Remeber the notes from the beginning of class? :ref:`virtualenv_section`
+Remember the notes from the beginning of class? :ref:`virtualenv_section`

 (Cris will probably make you do this next class)